 The following charges shall be paid by a person who desires to recover a vehicle held in custody under this by-law —

-For the removal of the vehicle to an appointed place for custody — $2 per kilometre.
+For the removal of the vehicle to an appointed place for custody — $60 plus $2.60 per kilometre.

-For custody of a vehicle — $1 for each day of custody.
+For custody of a vehicle — $10 for each day or part day of custody.

+[Rule 11 amended: SL 2020/207 r.
+10.]

 Notes

-1 This reprint is a compilation as at 7 May 2004 of the Government Railways (Removal and Disposal of Vehicles) By-law 1978 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any reprint.
+This is a compilation of the Government Railways (Removal and Disposal of Vehicles) By-law 1978 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table